 Wellington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wellington is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Wellington who work in management occupations (16.53%), office and administrative support (15.20%), and sales jobs (14.40%).
+Overall, Wellington is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wellington who work in sales jobs (11.79%), management occupations (11.17%), and healthcare (7.89%).

-The per capita income in Wellington in 2010 was $31,970, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,880 for a family of four.
-However, Wellington contains both very wealthy and poor people as well.
+The per capita income in Wellington in 2018 was $33,349, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $133,396 for a family of four.

 The most common language spoken in Wellington is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.